Applying and Getting In

 What kind of support is available in Grinnell if I'm married or have a family?

 Grinnell's residential system incorporates a range of housing options.
 If you are accepted to Grinnell as a nontraditional student and need housing other than what is offered on campus, we will work with you to find suitable arrangements near campus so you can still engage fully in the life of the College.
 The community of Grinnell is also fortunate to have excellent child care available at the Grinnell Community Daycare and Preschool, a full-service community-supported facility offering preschool and child care with programs for infants through fourth grade.
-Other community resources, including housing, healthcare, schools, and recreation, can be found at Grinnell College Community Enhancement and Engagement.
+Other community resources, including housing, healthcare, schools, and recreation, can be found at Grinnell College Community Partnerships, Planning, and Research.

 Transition Support for Transfer Students